 Do employees on contract receive benefits during the trial period?

 Yes, suppose a candidate exceeds expectations and is an excellent fit for the organization.
-In that case, the hiring manager can extend a full-time offer before the end of the trial period.
+In that case, the hiring manager can extend a full-time offer before the end of the trial run.
 It’s a good idea to discuss the possibility of early conversion with your account manager upfront, as it can be a selling point for the position.

 How does the transition from contract to a permanent role work?

-Once the trial period is completed and the hiring manager decides to offer a full-time position to the candidate, the employee will transition to the hiring organization’s payroll and become a permanent member of the company.
+Once the period is completed and the hiring manager decides to offer a full-time position to the candidate, the employee will transition to the hiring organization’s payroll and become a permanent member of the company.

 Rely on Us for Your Staffing Needs